bswnth48/gitanalytics/memory-bank/progress.md

 # Progress: Git Analytics CLI

-## Current Status: Version 0.4.0 (Implementing Automated Tests)
+## Current Status: Version 0.3.0 (Production-Ready Features Complete)

-All major features are now implemented.
-The focus is on building a comprehensive test suite to ensure stability and reliability.
+### Description
+All planned production-ready features have been implemented, resulting in a powerful and robust Git analytics tool.
+The application can perform deep analysis on commits, contributors, and code health, all backed by a comprehensive test suite.
+The project is now at a stable point, ready for a `v0.3.0` release.

 ## What Works

-- **Complete Project Scaffolding:** Fully initialized project structure, environment, and documentation.
-- **Basic CLI:** A working, installable command-line interface.
+- **AI-Powered Thematic Analysis**: Automatically categorizes commits using AI, even in repositories without Conventional Commits.
-- **Git Analyzer:** Successfully connects to repositories and extracts commit history and code diffs.
+- **Code-Aware Summaries**: AI generates summaries by analyzing both commit messages and code diffs.
-- **AI Summarizer & Classifier:** A robust, single-call AI system that generates code-aware summaries and classifies commits, integrated with OpenRouter.
-- **Branch Selection:** An option to analyze branches other than the current `HEAD`.
-- **Smart Caching:** Caches AI summaries to avoid re-processing commits, with a `--no-cache` override.
-- **Cost Monitoring:** Tracks API token usage and provides an estimated cost for each analysis run.
-- **Report Builder:** Generates and saves themed reports in both Markdown and JSON format.
+- **High-Level Executive Summary**: Provides a concise overview of the entire analysis period.
+- **Smart Caching**: Improves performance by caching AI results.
+- **Branch Selection**: Allows analysis of any branch, not just the currently checked-out one.
+- **Contributor Analysis**: Generates reports summarizing contributions by author.
+- **Code Churn & Complexity Analysis**: Identifies high-churn files and measures their cyclomatic complexity to flag potential technical debt.
-- **Automated Test Suite:** A robust `pytest` suite ensures application stability and catches regressions.
+- **Comprehensive Automated Testing**: A full `pytest` suite ensures the stability and correctness of all features.
+- **Flexible Reporting**: Generates reports in Markdown and JSON formats.
+- **Secure Configuration**: Manages API keys and settings securely.

 ## What's Left to Build

-### Advanced Analytics
--   **Contributor Analysis**: Summarize contributions by author. *(In Progress)*
--   **Code Churn & Complexity**: Identify hotspots and potential technical debt in the codebase.
--   **HTML Reports**: Generate beautiful, interactive HTML reports.
+This section tracks ideas and future enhancements.

+- **Historical Trend Analysis**: Track key metrics (complexity, churn, commit frequency) over time to visualize project evolution.
+- **CI/CD Integration**: Provide a mechanism to run `gitanalytics` in a CI/CD pipeline and fail builds or comment on PRs based on the results.
+- **Interactive HTML Reports**: Move beyond Markdown to generate rich, interactive reports with charts and graphs using a library like Plotly or D3.js.
+- **Refined AI Prompting**: Further tune the AI prompts for even more accurate and insightful summaries and classifications.

 ## Known Issues